 Experiencing Shame in Early Recovery

-These feelings not automatically go away just because individual enters drug or alcohol rehab.
+These feelings do not automatically go away just because the individual enters drug or alcohol rehab.

-“If I am a truly good person, how could I done all of those horrible things?”
+“If I am a truly good person, how could I have done all of those horrible things?”

 Without an adequate answer, the person begins to become overwhelmed with feelings of guilt and shame.